 - Please pass me the pencil.

-- Write an interrogative sentence asking about your friend’s favourite sport.
+- Interrogative: Ask about your friend’s favourite sport.

-- Write an imperative sentence telling someone to help you with homework.
+- Imperative: Tell someone to help with homework.

-- Write an exclamatory sentence expressing excitement about a school trip.
+- Exclamatory: Express excitement about a school trip.

 - It is raining outside.
 (Declarative)